-Songs of Conscience, Sounds of Freedom examines the role of music in informing and inspiring social consciousness throughout American history.
-Charting a path from spirituals that were sung by enslaved people in America, to the labor movement struggles that Guthrie wrote about in songs like “1913 Massacre,” to the mass movement of music and art that helped to stir action during the Civil Rights Movement of the 1960s to the continued fight for racial justice in America today, the exhibit spans time and genre to tell the stories of music’s role as an inspiration and an educator.
+Songs of Conscience, Sounds of Freedom, curated by the GRAMMY Museum® in Los Angeles, examines the role music has played in informing and inspiring social consciousness throughout American history.
+Charting a path from spirituals that were sung by enslaved people in America and the labor movement struggles that Woody Guthrie wrote about in songs like “1913 Massacre,” to the mass movement of music and art that helped to stir action during the Civil Rights Movement of the 1960s, to the continued fight for racial justice in America today, the exhibit spans time and genre to tell the stories of music’s role as a source of inspiration and an educator.

 The original Songs of Conscience, Sounds of Freedom special exhibit was first on display at the GRAMMY Museum® when it opened in Los Angeles in 2008.
-In the 13 years since that initial run, the exhibit has been updated to include the growing Black Lives Matter movement and how music from artists like Kendrick Lamar and Childish Gambino continue the traditions of using music to inspire social progress.
+In the 13 years since that initial run, the exhibit has been updated to include the growing Black Lives Matter movement and how music from artists like H.E.R. and Lil Baby continue the traditions of using music as an agent and catalyst for social change.

-- “Song Spotlights” that tell the stories of such landmark protest songs as “Strange Fruit,” “A Change Is Gonna Come,” and others
+- “Song Spotlights” that tell the stories of such landmark protest songs as “Strange Fruit,” “What’s Going On?” and others.

-- Rare performance footage and interviews with prominent topical songwriters
+- Performance footage and interviews with prominent topical songwriters.